yodrew/darkroomretreat/manuscript/format.md

 #### 8-day retreat {#8-day-retreat}

-This is the most beneficial retreat I have yet experienced and the best way for most people to begin retreating.
-Most people who can retreat for 4 days can go 8 days and benefit more than twice as much.
+If you have built your own darkroom, do an 8-day retreat once you and your support team have each done a 4-day retreat.
+If retreating at an established darkroom, you can begin with an 8-day retreat.
 The organism's response to darkness is cumulative; the healing process deepens every day.
+Eight days is twice as beneficial as four.

 Many of my early clients felt like they were just beginning to get somewhere when their 4-day retreat ended.
 And some were either so wound up or so rested to begin with that 48 hours was not enough for them to get anywhere, whether with their exhaustion or their inner struggle.
 So I upgraded my darkroom to handle 8-day retreats for first-timers.
 Sure enough, they did fine and expressed greater satisfaction with their retreats than 4-day retreatants.
 Scheduling a first retreat of 8 days ensures a breakthrough of some kind is made.
-(And I can imagine in some very crystallized cases, longer still will be necessary for defenses and controls to dissolve enough to make progress back to health.)
+(And I can imagine in some very crystallized cases, longer still will be necessary.
+Strong defenses and controls must dissolve enough to begin making progress back to health.)

-An 8-day retreat is like a 4-day retreat except:
+An 8-day retreat has all the elements of a 4-day retreat, plus:

-- after physical restedness is reached, a major psychic issue can arise
+- a support team of at least two people.
+At least one person should be nearby all the time.
+This creates psychic shielding for the retreatant.
-- with that, another cycle of emotional discomfort and resolution usually occurs
+- after physical restedness is reached in the first cycle, a major psychic issue can arise and be resolved in the second
-- two days of transition are needed afterward
+- a second day of transition at the end
-- a bathing facility is needed for emotional as well as physical reasons.
+- a fully functional bathing facility for emotional as well as physical reasons.
 For remote locations, see plans for a [____*portable indoor shower*____](#deluxe).

 ### medium {#medium}

 A medium retreat lasts up to 2 months (including 15 transition days).
 By all accounts, the process goes really deep.
 My sense is that the core of one's personal dilemma, the cause of the worst of one's suffering, can heal in a medium retreat.
 Plenty of problems will remain.
 But this should be enough to clear a big space inside and restore capacity sufficiently to finally handle them afterward.
 (At least, that's the basket I've put all my eggs in.)

 It's best to get away from all accustomed influences and associations to minimize internal obstacles.
 Now that you know what you're doing in darkness, it's worth paying extra for this.
 Take a trip at least a couple hours away.
 Fly to a darkroom on another continent if necessary.
-Pay a retreat center to make one for you according to the instructions in this book.
-Or rent a perfectly and fully functioning small place and darken it yourself, arranging for maintenance and support.
+Or rent a fully functioning small house in an unpolluted place and darken it yourself, arranging for maintenance and support.

 The darkroom needn't be fancy, but it must work in every way without compromise of function.
 Someone else, a maintenance person, should have the responsibility of keeping it that way.
 There's nothing like mechanical issues to ruin a retreat.